-I left school at the age of 15 with no qualifications, as the school considered that it would be pointless for me to stay on.
+I left school at the age of 15 with no academic qualifications, as the school considered that it would be pointless for me to stay on.

 Unfortunately, I was faced with the same problem in this job too – I simply couldn’t see a future for myself selling furniture.
 I then went on to sell encyclopaedias door-to-door but clearly didn’t have a flair for that as I didn’t sell any.

 At one stage I considered that I could work as a guitarist in a pop group.
 I was playing in a semi-professional group with several friends and, although we were quite popular, we were never going to be super-stars.
 I played lead guitar and the drummer, Bill Blyth, was to become a tenant of mine many years later when he started his own business.
-Playing in a group was a great adventure and also taught me many personal skills, which would help in later life.
+Playing in a group was a great adventure and also taught me many personal skills, which would help me in later life.

 The bike was a 250cc AJS Sports and I had a few lucky escapes.
 I once misjudged my timing overtaking a parked vehicle when a lorry was coming towards me.
 I remember thinking I wasn’t going to make it through the gap.
 I closed my eyes as I waited for the crunch of metal and impending death.
-Moments passed and I opened my eyes to see I had made it through the gap and was still up-right and riding along.
-My time hadn’t come.
+Moments passed and I opened my eyes to see I had made it through the gap and was still upright and riding along.
+My time had not come.

 Me with my Motorbike - taken when I was 16 years old.

 After nine months had passed, I realised that this job was not for me either.
 I left my electrical apprenticeship behind and secured a job as a porter/handyman at the Golf Hotel, Woodhall Spa, about 20 miles from Lincoln.
-This was to be my leaving home event.
+This was to be my “leaving home” event.
 I remember thinking as I was riding along on my motorbike to my new job that this was the start of a new chapter in my life.
-After a few weeks I was transferred to the restaurant to work as a waiter due to my excellent people skills.
+After a few weeks, I was transferred to the restaurant to work as a waiter due to my excellent people skills.
 It was pleasant and I got by but was soon faced with the same problem I’d faced in every job I’d had so far: I simply could not imagine myself doing this in 40 years’ time.

-My time in the Air Training Corp had given me a flavour of military life and, with my love for travelling, a career in the military appealed.
+My time in the Air Training Corps had given me a flavour of military life and, with my love for travelling, a career in the military appealed.
 With that in mind, I began the application process and, at the age of 17, was accepted by the Royal Marines.

 Chapter 2 - Enlisted in Royal Marines